-Try it in Coca-Cola, Pepsi, Orange Soda and more for a flair of flavor!
+Try it in Coca-Cola, Pepsi, Orange Soda, and more with a flair for flavor!
 A little or a lot, it’s up to you.

 This recipe is a 2:1 simple syrup.
 More common is the one-to-one: equal parts sugar and water.

-This method uses the heat process.
+This method uses the heating process.
 It’s less work and has a longer shelf life because it has been sterilized by the higher temperature.
-You could also do a cold-press, where you just combine the ingredients in a jar, put on a lid and shake vigorously until the sugar dissolves.
+You could also do a cold press, where you combine the ingredients in a jar, put on a lid, and shake vigorously until the sugar dissolves.

 Old Fashioned Vanilla Simple Syrup Recipe Ingredients:

 2 cups sugar

 In a saucepan over medium heat, heat the water and sugar, stirring until the sugar is dissolved.

 Store in an airtight container, in the refrigerator for up to two months. (if you do this recipe as a cold-press, one month)

 Pour 2-3 teaspoons of Old Fashioned Vanilla Simple Syrup into a tall glass.